-INDICATORS: a. providing direction on fiscal and resource management in requirements; and c. delegating responsibility to staff, where appropriate, to enhance operational efficiency and effectiveness.

-INDICATORS: a. establishing and sustaining a productive working relationship with the board, based on mutual trust, respect and integrity;

-d. ensuring that the board's plans, resource allocations,
+COMPETENCY: INDICATORS: (6) School Authority Operations and Resources a. providing direction on fiscal and resource management in accordance with all statutory, regulatory and school authority requirements; and c. delegating responsibility to staff, where appropriate, to enhance operational efficiency and effectiveness.
+COMPETENCY: INDICATORS: (7) Supporting Effective Governance a. establishing and sustaining a productive working relationship with the board, based on mutual trust, respect and integrity; d. ensuring that the board's plans, resource allocations, strategies and procedures lead to the achievement of its goals and priorities;

-and priorities;